Shenzhen Metro becomes China Vanke's largest shareholder after stake purchase

-HONG KONG Shenzhen Metro Group has acquired more shares in China Vanke (2202.HK) (000002.SZ) for 29.2 billion yuan ($4.3 billion), making it the largest shareholder in the developer, surpassing financial conglomerate Baoneng Group.
+HONG KONG (Reuters) - Shenzhen Metro Group has acquired more shares in China Vanke (2202.HK) 000002.SZ for 29.2 billion yuan ($4.3 billion), making it the largest shareholder in the developer, surpassing financial conglomerate Baoneng Group.

 The latest move by the state-owned subway operator will affirm its control over Vanke, China's second largest property developer, and essentially ends the struggle for boardroom control.